ynput/ayon-documentation/website/docs/admin_import_openpype_project.md

 You can only pack projects with one project root.
 For multi-root project, this is not currently supported.
 :::

-To import OpenPype project, you need to export it first.
+To migrate OpenPype project to AYON, you need to export it from OpenPype first.
 For that, you can use handy command `pack-project`.

 ```sh
 ./openpype_console.exe pack-project --project NAME_OF_YOUR_PROJECT --dirpath ../export/path --dbonly